 One of the most discussed and debated Cancer issues is late diagnosis.
 Cyberspace is full of disturbing stories and many different cancers are involved.
 Some cancers are much more difficult to diagnose than others and this increases the need for more awareness and education campaigns.

-Sometimes with Cancer, you need a bit of luck and I never really think of my diagnosis as late.
-It had silently metastasised and perhaps that’s just how the cookie crumbles with certain illnesses?
-I’m fairly certain modern detection and screening will help alleviate this and other cancers/conditions in the future – but we are not there yet.
-However, I was helped by three other things:
+Sometimes with Cancer, you need a bit of luck and I never really think of my diagnosis as late, just unlucky to begin with (not helped by my own indifference to illness) and then geographically lucky as the diagnostic ball starting rolling.
+It had silently metastasized and perhaps that’s just how the cookie crumbles with silent illnesses in the absence of a whole population screening programme.
+I’m fairly certain future detection and screening will help find most cancers/conditions earlier as technology and science progresses – but we are not there yet.

 - The nurse who sent me for a ‘just to be sure‘ blood test was not a NET expert but she was doing her job in a thorough manner and triggered my eventual diagnosis.